lik173/screenfetchlogoart.bat/README.md

 # screenfetchlogoart.bat
-Open .bat file and see logo
+Open .bat file and it will draw a Linux disto logo